- Academic writing style

 What signposting means

-Signposting means using words to tell your reader about the content of your essay.
-This is done to help the reader understand as clearly as possible.
-Below are three examples of signposts and what they mean.
+Signposting means using words to tell your reader about the content of your essay to help them understand as clearly as possible.
+Here are three examples of signposts and what they mean:

 Types of signposting

-Signposting can come in the form of single words, short phrases, long phrases, or whole sentences.
+You can signposting using single words, short phrases, long phrases, or whole sentences.
 Examples of each are provided below:

-- Short phrases: in contrast; in conclusion; an additional point.
+- short phrases: in contrast, in conclusion, an additional point is

 Signposting in the introduction, body and conclusion

-The table below contains some terms which you may use for signposting, in the introduction, main body and conclusion.
+These lists include some terms you could use for signposting in your introduction, main body and conclusion.

 Signposting in the introduction